 What is Trust?

-We described it through the 7 laws of trust, and the 6 components of trustworthiness.
+Trust is created through the 8 laws of trust, and the 6 components of trustworthiness.

 It's not a question of whether you trust or not.
 The question is how much do you trust.

 It's also a question of what do you trust someone with.

 Trust occurs only between two people, and is relative to one another.
 The trust in a larger group is a function of it.